Gordon999/Pi-MP3_Player/README.md

 New features

+- Default set to cutdown = 7

+- Skip Fwd button added.
+With skip forward 10% of track length, useful for long tracks.

+- Radio stations can be added in a file called /home/pi/radio_stns.txt (saves typing them in again on new versions).
+  format: Name,URL,Recordable on each line (no " " around names / URLs)

 - cutdown 7 added, providing lookups for artists (radio stations), albums and tracks.

 - support for Pi-DAC pro added.